TraverseData/traverse-retargeting-advertiser-documentation/README.md

 Clients cannot currently manage campaigns and exclusion lists programmatically.

-In the meantime, we will provide you:
+In the meantime, please reach out and we will provide you:

   1. A campaign ID.
   2. An exclusion-list ID.